deepwaterlearning/deepwaterlearning.github.io/README.md

 ## Description

-This will be the main portfolio page for deepwaterlearning.
+This will be the main portfolio page for DeepWaterLearning.